Back to California

 Terms To Know

-A method where the contractor is chosen based on a combination of cost and quality, not just the lowest price.
+A way to choose a contractor based on the overall quality and cost, not just the lowest price.

 Joint powers authority